MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 here are my notes from reading this highly interesting book:

 ==============

+notes on "Ultrasociety: How 10000 Years of War Made Humans the greates cooperators on Earth" by Peter Turchin

 'cooperation is actually astonishingly difficult to achieve and, once achieved, hard to preserve' - is brittle, can always fail.